 The MDDR contains two 64-bit AXI interfaces, one dedicated to the DDR interface and the other to the FPGA fabric.
-The MDDR can be used either to interface with the external DDR slave memory or to interface with the FPGA fabric through the DDR\FIC interface.
-The DDR\FIC interface provides either a single 64-bit AXI interface, one(1) 32-bit AHB interface, or two(2) 32-bit AHB interfaces to the FPGA fabric.
+The MDDR can be used either to interface with the external DDR slave memory or to interface with the FPGA fabric through the DDR_FIC interface.
+The DDR_FIC interface provides either a single 64-bit AXI interface, one(1) 32-bit AHB interface, or two(2) 32-bit AHB interfaces to the FPGA fabric.

 The MDDR controller must be configured to match the external DDR memory specifications.
 In this tutorial it is the DDR3 specifications.
 The configuration of the MDDR can be defined in a file and the file can be imported using the System Builder or using the DDR configurator.
 The configuration is done through the CoreConfigP soft IP core which is the master of the configuration data initialization process.
-Upon reset, the soft IP core CoreConfigP will copy the data from embedded nonvolatile memory (eNVM) to the configuration registers of the DDR through the FIC\2 advanced peripheral bus (APB) interface based on user specific configurations.
+Upon reset, the soft IP core CoreConfigP will copy the data from embedded nonvolatile memory (eNVM) to the configuration registers of the DDR through the FIC_2 advanced peripheral bus (APB) interface based on user specific configurations.
 The RESET mechanism of the overall system is managed by the soft IP core CoreResetP.
 The CoreConfigP will notify the CoreRestP when the register configuration phase is complete.
-The MSS interfaces with the CoreConfigP IP core through the APB interface (FIC\2) to initialize the MDDR controller registers based on a user specified configuration file.
+The MSS interfaces with the CoreConfigP IP core through the APB interface (FIC_2) to initialize the MDDR controller registers based on a user specified configuration file.
 Refer to the CoreConfigP and CoreResetP handbooks in the IP Catalog of the Libero SoC software for more information.

 The purpose of this tutorial is to demonstrate the interface of the MDDR with an external DDR slave memory through the MSS.
+The interface through the fabric is demonstrated in a different tutorial.
 In this design, you will use the System Builder to configure the system clocks and the MDDR block to access the external DDR3 memory through the MSS through the DDR I/Os without going through the fabric.